renehiemstra/terra-website/docs/core-language/resource-management/intro.md

 - Disk space allocations
 - Database connections

+In Terra's standard library, we currently use scope-bound resource management to manage [memory allocation](./../../standard-library/allocators/intro.md) and shared memory [threads of execution](./../../standard-library/threads/intro.md).

 ## Exploring Terra’s Resource System
-Next, we explore the specifics of Terra’s resource management system.
+In the sections that follow, we explore the specifics of Terra’s resource management system.
 We begin with the core concepts that define this approach, followed by an in-depth look at the ownership model driving it.
 Next, we examine the methods governing destruction, move, and copy assignment, including advanced techniques for fine-tuning move and copy semantics.
 The section concludes with hands-on tutorials showcasing practical applications, from basic data structures to advanced integrations.